-With the interim legislative session kicking off right around now, we ask you to start engaging your legislators in more general conversations about criminal justice reform and reproductive rights.
+With the interim legislative session kicking off right around now, we ask you to start engaging your legislators in more general conversations about criminal justice reform.
 We have provided you with an activist guide to help facilitate these conversations.

 The most effective advocates tell persuasive stories.
 Are you or someone you know a survivor of crime?
 Have you been involved in the criminal justice system?
-What experience have you or someone you know had with accessing reproductive healthcare in New Mexico.
 When talking to legislators, it's important to talk about the problems our society is facing.
-But it's even more important to humanize and personalize your conversations with legislators, so they can actually feel why ACLU-NM issues matter to you.
+But it's even more important to humanize and personalize your conversations with legislators, so they can actually feel why criminal justice reform matters to you.